 WordPress occasionally enters maintenance mode, which temporarily disables website access for non-administrative users.

-This mode is typically activated when performing updates, installing plugins, or making significant changes to the site.
+This mode is typically activated during updates, plugin installations, or significant site changes.
 While the maintenance mode is essential for ensuring a smooth transition during these processes, it’s crucial to disable it once the tasks are complete to restore full access to your website.

 Follow these five simple steps to disable WordPress maintenance mode and get your site back online.